About Us Donate

 Maximum points allowed

-1 per AAVSB RACE approved
+1 per AAVSB RACE approved CE hour

-Activity must meet the requirements shown in Appendix A for acceptance.
+Attendance/completion of a non-AAVSB RACE-approved continuing education activity.
+Activity must meet the requirements shown Appendix A in for acceptance.

-(upload copy of program description or document showing learning objectives for the activity.
+Upload copy of program description or document showing learning objectives for the activity.

-upload copy of schedule/agenda indicating hours of education included.
+Upload copy of schedule/agenda indicating hours of education included.

-upload published list of expert speakers/instructors with credentials.
+Upload published list of expert speakers/instructors with credentials.

-upload copy of completion certificate.)
+Upload a copy of completion certificate.

 Maximum points allowed

-(upload copy of abstract or proceeding)
+Upload copy of abstract or proceeding.

 Minimum of 30-minute presentation.
 No partial credit given.